 Dominique Ansel Bakery | NY Bakery Lands In Victoria

-The originals in Dominique Ansel’s New York bakery are so tongue-bogglingly popular that they have their own black market, selling on for up to 20 times their original price.
+The originals in Dominique Ansel’s New York bakery are so tongue-bogglingly popular that when they launched, they had their own black market, selling on for up to 20 times their original price.
 No, we’re not kidding.

 And now they’re here.

 Dominique Ansel has landed in Belgravia with his first European bakery to add to the eponymous others in New York and Tokyo.
-Uniquely here though, both the bakery and pastry kitchens are open for all to witness the magic.
-There are high top tables, banquettes and even a courtyard with retractable roof.
+And here, the bakery and pastry kitchens are open for all to witness the magic.
+All glossy and white, there are high top tables, banquettes and even a courtyard with retractable roof out the back.

 Dominique’s menu features his signature pastries from the original SoHo bakery, of which the Cronut is just the beginning.
 There’s The Cookie Shot, Frozen S’mores and Dominique’s Kouign Amann (A Breton pastry similar to a caramelized doughnut).

-And if that wasn’t enough, this pastry wizard is conjuring up some new creations exclusively for us.
+It’s not just a sweet-treat spot, though.
+You can swing by for shakshuka and eggs benedict in the mornings; lobster rolls and buttermilk fried-chicken sandwiches for lunch; and an exemplary croque monsieur (at any time of day).
+And if that wasn’t enough, this pastry wizard even conjured some new creations exclusively for us.
 Over half a year was spent perfecting London-only items like:

 Banoffee Paella – an upside-down Banoffee pie made in a paella pan.
 The result?
 Perfectly caramelised bananas and no soggy-bottoms.